 2. Sterile Gauze Pads

-One of the supplies I hope you never have to use, sterile gauze pads will help you prevent blood loss in the case of a moderate to severe laceration.
+One of the supplies I hope you never have to use is sterile gauze pads.
+If you do, they’ll help you prevent blood loss in the case of a moderate to severe laceration.
 They can be used to pack wounds and also to stabilize objects that become impaled in the skin.

 Your backpacking first aid kit list should include various sizes and types (stick and non-stick) of sterile gauze pads and, for the record, sterile means that they are still safely contained in their original packaging.
 Once that packaging is opened, pads that have been sitting in your kit for an extended time are no longer sterile.